saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Pay attention to Laksa's body language to avoid bites.
 See the [cat language cheatsheet](./cat-sitting/#cat-language-cheatsheet) section to help understand.
 - She can be a bit restless when being picked up.
 If she is wriggling to get out of your arms, slowly place her down.
 Avoid letting Laksa jump out of your arms by holding her firmly.
 This will teach Laksa to wait for you to place her down.

+## Cat play/fights

+Soba and Laksa like to play fight each day.
+Sometimes they annoy each other while play fighting but most fights are self-resolving and you can usually leave them be.
+Occasionally Soba won’t leave Laksa alone after she’s had enough and he can get a little rough.
+If you hear Laksa screeching for more than 15s because Soba is pinning her down and she can’t escape, a loud clap or a stern ‘No’ will snap Soba out of it and give Laksa a chance to escape.
+We hardly have to do this since they’re getting along better but just in case they’re not taking our absence well.
+If you find they are doing this often, play time can help release their energy and get them tired.
+Feel free to take a video and send it to us on WhatsApp if you’re unsure.

 ## Picking up a cat

 There are two ways to pick up a cat.
 Whichever way, key is that the cat feels supported.
 Support the chest and back legs.